 James’ leadership skills have helped in guiding cross-functional global teams and setting technical / architecture direction to future vehicle projects (from Concept Initiation to Production) for USA, Europe, Australia, Korea and China markets.

 Specialties: Vehicle Integration Engineering, Project Management, Product Design & Development, Team Leadership, Virtual CAE Analyses, Physical Prototype Development & Validation Testing, Six Sigma Black Belt, Experienced & Trained Vehicle Evaluator/Assessor, Vehicle Benchmarking.

 Jonathan SpearExecutive Director, Infrastructure Victoria

-Dr. Jonathan Spear has previously held senior leadership, policy, strategy and legal roles with the Department of Premier & Cabinet, Department of Justice, Victoria Police and Slater & Gordon Lawyers.
-Jonathan holds a Bachelor of Arts (Hons), Bachelor of Laws (Hons), Master of Laws, Executive Master of Public Administration and Doctor of Philosophy (History).
+Dr. Jonathan Spear is Executive Director & General Counsel at Infrastructure Victoria.
+In this role, he is the executive responsible for leading Infrastructure Victoria's work advising government on complex matters such as the infrastructure required to support automated and zero emissions vehicles.
+Jonathan has previously held senior leadership, policy, strategy and legal roles with the Department of Premier & Cabinet, Department of Justice, Victoria Police and Slater & Gordon Lawyers.
+He holds a Bachelor of Arts (Hons), Bachelor of Laws (Hons), Master of Laws, Executive Master of Public Administration and Doctor of Philosophy (History).
 He is a Graduate of the Australian Institute of Company Directors and the Williamson Community Leadership Program.

 Dr Neil Temperley is currently an advisor on future cities, transport and logistics.
 He was formerly with Data61 as executive project manager.
 His interest is in digital product platforms for future/smart cities and more generally in transport & logistics.